DPS2004/scalpel/README.md

-just download the entire thing and run the .py file.
+just download the entire thing and run the .bat file.

 This uses Pillow, so make sure you have that installed.